 You can use the vSphere Client or the vSphere API to add key provider instances to the vCenter Server system.
 If you use multiple key provider instances, all instances must be from the same vendor and must replicate keys.

-If your environment uses different KMS vendors in different environments, you can add a key provider for each KMS and specify a default key provider.
+If your environment uses different key server vendors in different environments, you can add a key provider for each key server and specify a default key provider.
 The first key provider that you add becomes the default key provider.
 You can explicitly specify the default later.

-As a KMIP client, vCenter Server uses the Key Management Interoperability Protocol (KMIP) to make it easy to use the KMS of your choice.
+As a KMIP client, vCenter Server uses the Key Management Interoperability Protocol (KMIP) to make it easy to use the key server of your choice.

 vCenter Server adds cryptography events to the list of events that you can view and export from the vSphere Client Event Console.
 Each event includes the user, time, key ID, and cryptographic operation.

-The keys that come from the KMS are used as key encryption keys (KEKs).
+The keys that come from the key server are used as key encryption keys (KEKs).